roha-github/meshtastic-firmware-addon/README.md

 config.power.sds_secs                       = 86405   # 5min per hour           (cfg % 100 == 5)
 config.power.ls_secs                        = 86326   # 15min=5+2x5 every 6hour (cfg % 100 - % 10)
 ```

+## Installation firmware

+The installation requires the esptool, the installer of the original firmware and the binary of the modified firmware.

+* Install esptool to upload new firmware
+* Download the original Meshtastic firmware installer
+* Download extended Meshtastic firmware binary

+The newest binary you can download from [meshtastic-firmware-addon/tree/master/.pio/build](https://github.com/roha-github/meshtastic-firmware-addon/tree/master/.pio/build) or compile to your target hardware.

 ## Zero Hop Repeater